enjaku4/rabarber/README.md

 end
 ```
 - `current_user_method` must be a symbol representing the method that returns the currently authenticated user.
 The default value is `:current_user`.
-- `must_have_roles` must be a boolean, determining whether a user with no roles can access endpoints permitted to everyone.
-The default value is `false` (allowing users without roles to access endpoints permitted for everyone).
+- `must_have_roles` must be a boolean determining whether a user with no roles can access endpoints permitted to everyone.
+The default value is `false` (allowing users without roles to access endpoints permitted to everyone).
-- `when_unauthorized` must be a lambda where you can define your actions when access is not authorized (`controller` is the instance of the controller where the code is executed).
-By default, the user is redirected back for HTML requests; otherwise, a 401 Unauthorized response is sent.
+- `when_unauthorized` must be a lambda where you can define your actions when access is not authorized (`controller` is an instance of the controller where the code is executed).
+By default, the user is redirected back if the request format is HTML; otherwise, a 401 Unauthorized response is sent.

 ## Usage

-Include the `Rabarber::HasRoles` module in your model representing application users:
+Include `Rabarber::HasRoles` module in your model representing users in your application:

 ```rb
 class User < ApplicationRecord